 If you would like to join Mr Rolfe's team of volunteers you are most welcome.
 There is no minimum time commitment and all tools/equipment are supplied.
 You will be trained, where necessary and the team are fully insured and have access to first aid.
 Please contact the Clerk for further information: - email@example.com

-The team have a £0 budget and so the cost of materials is borne by the Parish Council; however, the labour, time and expertise are gratis.
+The Communities Team have a £0 budget and so the cost of materials is borne by the Parish Council; however, their labour, time and expertise are gratis.
 Utilising the skill and buying power of WSCC’s Communities & Public Protection Directorate, the Parish Council can deliver two bespoke bus shelters at a significantly reduced cost.
-Buying commercial wooden shelters can cost in excess of £10,000.
+Buying 1 commercial wooden shelter can cost around £10,000.

 In 2020/21 and 2021/22 the Parish Council successfully applied to the Chichester District Council 'New Homes Bonus (Parish Allocations)' grant funding scheme to fund the build of the two bus shelters.
 The Parish Council has a ring-fenced budget of £6,000 for Phase One of the Safer Bus Stop project.

 The Parish Council organises two community litter-pick/maintenance days each year; one in the spring and the other in autumn.
 The bus shelters will be cleaned/maintained as part of these established community events.
 Any issues arising at other times will be addressed, as necessary.
 The Shelters will be insured by the Parish Council.